 The best way to deal with this is to have realistic goals.
-If you feel you cannot meet your expectations, then find out how you can even if it means hiring an expensive salesperson.
+If you feel you cannot meet your expectations, find out how you can, even if it means hiring an expensive salesperson.

 This could be the biggest mistake you make.
 Choosing a co-founder is like getting married; it is a relationship that will last until your company exists.

 Most of the time, startups fail because they don’t have a co-founder.
 The right partner can help you through challenging times and see beyond your blind spots.
 Unfortunately, it’s not easy to find that person who is the perfect match for your company.